-Our Disneyland and Disney California Adventure vacation planning guide covers Star Wars Rise of Resistance, when to visit to avoid crowds, best restaurants, hotels in Anaheim, saving money on tickets, ride strategy, and tips & tricks.
-(Updated June 15, 2020.)
+Our 2021 Disneyland and Disney California Adventure vacation planning guide covers reopening reservations, when to visit to avoid crowds, best restaurants, hotels in Anaheim, saving money on tickets, ride strategy, and tips & tricks.
+(Updated April 15, 2021.)

 Directly across from Disneyland is Disney California Adventure (DCA), the second gate of Disneyland Resort.
 DCA is ostensibly inspired by the Golden State, but is more just a catch-all park with some attractions having a vague California connection and others being driven by Marvel, Pixar, and other Disney franchises.